 Consider it as a cushion for your financial well being.
 By consistently saving a part of your income you'll discover that tax time becomes significantly less overwhelming.

-Also Read This: Saving for Taxes as a Freelancer
+Also Read This: Getting Started as a Freelance App Developer

 How Much Should Freelancers Save for Taxes?